 Several weeks ago I took my children out on a lunch date.
-After lunch the kids noticed a Cinnabon shop and proceeded to coax me over the the counter.
+After lunch, the kids noticed a Cinnabon shop and proceeded to coax me over to the counter.

-I hadn’t had a Cinnabon roll in a long long time, so gave in rather quickly.
+I hadn’t had a Cinnabon roll in a long long time, so I gave in rather quickly.

-With nostalgic anticipation, a unraveled my first cinnamon roll layer and proceeded to taste what I remembered to be life-changing.
+With nostalgic anticipation, I unraveled my first cinnamon roll layer and proceeded to taste what I remembered to be life-changing.
 Yet what was my reaction?

 Not as good as I remembered.

 It was too… something.
 And not enough, something else.

 prideful confident statement, “We can do better at home.”

 In all honesty, you really can do better at home if you know what makes a killer cinnamon roll.
 So today I want to share my secrets for making “Better Than Cinnabon” Cinnamon Roll Recipe…

 How Do You Make the Best Cinnamon Rolls?